umarmf343/RANKBEAM/docs/user-guide.md

 ### 5.4 International Keyword Expansion

 1. Enter a base keyword.
-2. Tick the marketplaces you want to evaluate (a recommended default selection is pre-filled).
+2. Tick the marketplaces you want to evaluate (a recommended default selection is pre-filled, and now includes Austria for EU-focused launches).
 3. Click **Generate Suggestions** to produce localized keyword lists across the selected countries, enabling multi-market launch planning.

 ## 6. Exporting & Sharing Results